Sealed LIPS & Freudian Slip

 Riddled with extraordinary contradictions, her idiosyncratic approach to unearth and research sexuality, which she tested and challenged through her own body with unique weirdness, could also be read as a clumsy first draft of reconciliation between feminine and masculine components of one’s being, perhaps a promise of advocacy and desire of fluidity between outer and inner forms of pleasure.

 We might now cheekily speculate together on how Marie Bonaparte mesmerizes future French president Francois Mitterand during the coronation of Elisabeth II.
 Hearing him yawn in the background of the lengthy ceremony, she distracts him with a well-known tale of another Sleeping Beauty.
-Whispering in conniving confidence, she reminds him first of how an evil witch curses a young princess to puncture her finger on the needle of a spinning wheel, and forces her fall into a deep slumber.
+Whispering in conniving confidence, she reminds him first of how an evil witch curses a young princess to puncture her finger on the needle of a spinning wheel, and forces her to fall into a deep slumber.
 With a hypnotic voice, she guides him to fathom this needle as a displaced phallus, a female clitoris, and spells out for him how the patriarchal tale formed subliminal fear in many little girl’s psyche to forbid them to pleasure themselves.